White ball acacia

 • Forms dense thickets that exclude more desirable pasture plants and native vegetation.

-• Potential to become widespread and abundant invasive pest of much of north Queensland's dry tropical woodlands and riparian areas, extending to subcoastal and coastal southern Queensland.
+• Potential to become a widespread and abundant invasive plant of much of northern Queensland's dry tropical woodlands and riparian areas, extending to subcoastal and coastal southern Queensland.

 How it is spread